Family has identified the victim as Jeremy Walker, 36

-The 36-year-old father was killed when he was stabbed in the neck during a road rage incident at Ohio and Dearborn in River North Tuesday evening.
-Police are still looking for his killer.
+CHICAGO (WLS) -- Family has identified the man who died after police said he was stabbed in the neck during a road rage incident in River North Tuesday evening.

 WATCH | Police update on fatal stabbing near Mag Mile